Creating a UI by using XAML Designer in Visual Studio

-The Device window in XAML Designer for Visual Studio enables you to simulate at design-time various views, displays, and display options for your app.
+The Device window in XAML Designer enables you to simulate at design-time various views, displays, and display options for your Windows Store or Windows Phone project.
 The Device window is available on the Design menu when you are working in the XAML Designer.
 Here's what it looks like:

 These are the options available in the Device window: